le-mn/minhngocle.github.io/index.md

 ## Where I am now

-I am currently at **Leiden Observatory**, the Netherlands! (from Jun to mid-Aug, 2023)
+I am currently at **Leiden Observatory**, the Netherlands! (from Jun to mid-Aug, 2023), involved in the [Leiden/ESA Astrophysics Program for Summer Students (LEAPS) 2023](https://leaps.strw.leidenuniv.nl/)

-I am here doing my internship on studying turbulence in molecular clouds, with Dr. Piyush Sharda and Dr. Mathilde Bouvier.
+I am here doing my internship project on studying turbulence in molecular clouds, with Dr. Piyush Sharda and Dr. Mathilde Bouvier.

 ## Research interests